 - poor concentration and memory

-While the severity of symptoms depends on the particular person and their history of substance abuse and addiction, more serious symptoms of benzodiazepine withdrawal can include seizures and intense psychotic reactions.
+While the severity of symptoms depends on the particular person and their history of substance abuse, more serious symptoms of benzodiazepine withdrawal can include seizures and intense psychotic reactions.

 Withdrawal may cause a person to use more benzodiazepines or other drugs to relieve the painful and uncomfortable symptoms.